searchisko/searchisko/documentation/rest-api/content/dcp_content_object.md

 </table>

-DCP Content described by example:
+### DCP Content described by example:

-	{
 Free JSON Structure representing content.
 It can be one key - value pair or something more structured.
-	    It's defined only by content provider and must contain mandatory fields defined for given 'sys_type'.
+It's defined only by content provider and must contain mandatory fields defined for given `sys_type`.

+	{
 	    "tags": ["Content_tag1", "tag2", "tag3"],

 	    "sys_content_provider": "jbossorg",